Richard-Sen27/Satisfactory-Planner/README.md

 # Satisfactory-Planner
+ATTENTION: This project is far from beeing finished!
-This is a project to plan the infrastructure for your factory.
+This Project provides you a tool to plan the infrastructure for your factory.